babarrett/mitosis-docs/mitosis-README.md

 --------------------------------------------------------------------------------------
 ## OVERVIEW
 ### Design Goals
-* Open-source design with all schematics, PCB layouts, etc. available
+* Open-source design with all schematics, PCB layouts, software, etc. available
+	* The Nordic Semiconductor license for their SDK is freely available, but not open-source.
 * Wireless design
-* Caseless thin form factor (no wrist rests)
+* Caseless, thin form factor (no wrist rests)
-* Both halves of the board communicate wirelessly with the receiver.
+* Both halves of the board communicate wirelessly (and independently) with the receiver.
 * Very low power, long battery life
-* Keyboard processor is kept in deep sleep as much as possible.
+* Keyboard processors are kept in deep sleep as much as possible.
   * Use key interrupts to help accomplish this.
   * Scanning a keyboard matrix would mean the processor is on "all the time" so a matrix is not used
   * Each key is, therefore, wired to the processor directly, and no diodes are needed.
 * Small PCB, 10x10cm for reduced production costs in small quantities
 * The same PCBs are used for the left and right side of the keyboard
 * The same PCBs are used as the "plate" for the keyboard
-* low latency
+* Low latency
-* the receiver, and therefore keyboard is QMK software compatible≥ Open source.
+* the receiver, and therefore keyboard is QMK software compatible, Open-source.
-* encrypted communication from keyboard to receiver TODO: True?
-Not done yet?
+* (future) encrypted communication from keyboard to receiver
-* The Mitosis firmware is included in the default QMK firmware set.
+* The Mitosis firmware is included in the QMK firmware Github repository.
   * intelligent layers
   * macros
   * handles all the standard QMK functions

 ### Design documents:

-TODO: Are these up to date? especially hav reverse\_bias's Github moved into QMK?
 * Main [starter link](https://www.reddit.com/r/MechanicalKeyboards/comments/66588f/wireless_split_qmk_mitosis/)
 * Design materials
 	* [PCB manufacturing files](https://github.com/reversebias/mitosis-hardware/tree/master/gerbers)